ICT sector - value added, employment and R&D

 A similar pattern is presented in Figure 13, which shows the share of the ICT sector in total R & D personnel.
-In 2018, this proportion peaked at 50.3 % in Malta, while high shares were also recorded in Estonia (44.2 %) and Cyprus (40.0 %, where only data for ICT services was available).
-The share of the ICT sector in R & D personnel was within the range of 40 % to 20 % in Ireland, Croatia, Finland (data only for ICT services), France, Bulgaria (data only for ICT services) and Czechia.
-The remaining EU Member States, for which data are available, present shares below 20 %, although these relatively low shares may reflect missing information, as was the case for Lithuania and Slovenia (no data for ICT manufacturing) and Austria (no data for ICT services).
+In 2019, this proportion peaked at 47.0 % in Malta, while high shares were also recorded in Estonia (44.2 % with 2018 data) and Cyprus (40.6 %, where only data for ICT services was available).
+The share of the ICT sector in R & D personnel was within the range of 40 % to 20 % in Croatia, Ireland, Greece, Finland (data only for ICT services in 2017), France (with 2017 data), Bulgaria (data only for ICT services in 2018) and Czechia.
+The remaining EU Member States, for which data are available, presented shares below 20 %, although these relatively low shares may reflect missing information, as was the case for Lithuania (with only ICT services data), Slovenia (no data for ICT manufacturing and 2018 data for ICT services) and Poland (only data for ICT manufacturing).

 The ICT sector is delineated according to a definition first published by the OECD in 2006; see the OECD Guide to Measuring the Information Society (2011) for more details.
 It provides, among others, a classification of those activities that produce ICT goods and services, following the statistical classification of economic activities, NACE Rev. 2.
 At an aggregated level, information on the ICT sector may be analysed for the total ICT sector, ICT manufacturing and ICT services; definitions for these sectors are provided below.